electronstudio/python_book/chapters/graphics.rst

    :width: 70%

-We can refer to any pixel by giving two co-ordinates, *(x,y)* Make sure you understand co-ordinates before moving on because everything we do in Pygame Zero will use it.
-(In maths this called a ‘Cartesian coordinate system’).
+We can refer to any pixel by giving two co-ordinates, *(x,y)* .
+Make sure you understand co-ordinates before moving on because everything we do will use them.
+(In maths this called a ‘Cartesian coordinate system’.)

 Now type in :numref:`code-pixels` and run it, to see a pixel.
 It's very small, so look carefully!